An API-First Approach to CIAM

 Management

+One aspect of a CIAM solution is system management, as in the deployment and control of configuration policies and updates, in an automated fashion, providing integration convenience and reducing the risk of errors.
+Another aspect is user management, and user profile management in particular.
 User profiles must not only store information required for authentication, but typically also extend to storing preferences, security settings, and potentially the consent data for the purpose of regulatory compliance and informing interactive UX.

-A robust CIAM integration would not only allow profile information to be safely and securely managed by customer services/administration personnel but would also allow the customer to update or delete their profile information in a self-service fashion, again with secure processes for ensuring that changes are logged and validated.
+A robust API-first CIAM integration would not only allow information to be safely and securely managed by customer services/administration personnel but would also allow a consumer to update or delete their profile information in a self-service fashion, again with secure processes for ensuring that changes are logged and validated.
+The use of APIs plays a crucial role in maintaining accuracy and consistency across multiple touchpoints, ensuring that changes made in one part of the system, like an update to an email address, say, propagate correctly to other parts of the infrastructure.

 Scalability